 In Asia, it is uncertain whether Verifone will be able to catch up with Ingenico.
-Verifone grew only 3% there due to the entry of local players like Pax (founded in China and now American), SZZT (Shenzhen, China) and Newland Payment Technology (Fuzhou, China).
+Verifone grew only 3% there due to the entry of local players like PAX Technology (founded in China), SZZT (Shenzhen, China) and Newland Payment Technology (Fuzhou, China).

 It can be speculated that Africa’s proximity to Paris-based Ingenico facilitates this company’s development opportunities on that continent.

 It’s difficult to make long-term predictions.
 Phaseout of POS won’t be overnight, and both companies are established in online payments.
 They don’t have to worry about the global payments market in the immediate future.
 Cryptocurrency payments are likely to play an important role in emerging countries, as is already the case in Venezuela.
 As long as there are no regulatory obstacles, Ingenico and Verifone are well-placed to take advantage of cryptocurrency, especially since their transition to Android.

 Asian entrants want their share of the global market.

 Other European and American competitors that offer less sophisticated alternatives (e.g. Square, SumUp) and Asian competitors are unlikely to want to stay behind.

 Verifone was bought by a private equity firm in August 2018, followed by a press release stating their customer service will be improved.
 The question remains on whether the funding will focus on company growth or return of investment.
 Since the acquisition, the company is no longer listed on NYSE.